 Nooooooooooooo!!!!
 Please don’t.
 Oh my goodness.
 It’s illegal, and it harms my publisher and me.
 Piracy often leads to low sales figures for authors, which can affect their ability to get future book deals.

 I do NOT mind, and you are literally my favorite people.
 I’m a huge supporter of Simon fan stuff (I read the fanfic!
 I have framed Simon fanart from readers in my room!).

 If you’re looking to find these things online, the best place to start is the creeksecrets tumblr!
 This is a reader-created site with lots of cool Simon art, gossip, and so many lovely spoilers!

 I’m sorry – I truly can’t.
-However, I’d be thrilled to read fanfiction from Blue’s point of view!
+However, there's some INCREDIBLE Bram POV fanfiction on Archive of Our Own.

 Yes.
 I know.
 One or two or a million people have mentioned this.